equivalentideas/open-access-event/README.md

 ## Venue

 UTS has been discussed.
 Google premsies are considered too small.
+Venue needs to be finalised within coming weeks.
+Aiming for a capacity for the presentations that bookend the day (introduction & wrap up) to cater to a capacity of up to 200 participants.

+Other presentations/workshops will be for smaller groups and require smaller rooms.

 ## Resources